 The Schools Nutrition and Activity Programme in Swindon (SNAPS) is focused on activities that promote healthy living.
-This will be a pilot programme aimed at targeted primary schools in the first instance.
+This pilot programme is currently targeting primary schools.

 The aim is to support pupils to maintain a healthy weight and improve health and wellbeing.
 The project does not focus on obesity, as this is emotive for many parents.

 The programme involves assessing the whole school environment, and implementing programmes to reduce sugar intake and increase physical activity in pupils, staff and parents.

 These can take up to 1 year to fully implement

 A schools champion will be identified with each participating school, to support the implementation of this programme.
 An implementation group will be set up to plan and implement the SNAPS programme, which should include schools staff, pupil and parental representation.

 - Sugar Smart accreditation (sugarsmartuk.org/get involved/)- this is a national programme to reduce sugar intake and there is specific advice for schools.

 - Active travel using Modeshift Stars system for travel plans.
 Schools build their travel plan online and work towards bronze, silver and gold accreditation...